(Updated Jan 1, 2014)

-Grading is compulsory for all players (U12 or older) and is held according to age group over two sessions (where possible).
+Grading is compulsory for all players (U12 or older) where there are more than 16 players in an age group and is held according to age group over two sessions (where possible).
 The grading process shall commence as soon as the Committee has completed registrations and the likely number of teams in each age group has been determined.
 Grading dates and times will be notified during the registration process.

 If a new player does not attend grading, they will automatically be graded into the lowest division and provided an opportunity to re-grade prior to the season commencement if it’s determined that their skill and ability is of a higher standard than the lowest division.

 All players must be graded and play in the age group in which they are registered.
 The only exceptions are:

 - If the age group has a surplus number of players beyond the coach’s requirements and the age group above can accommodate those players; or

 - If in the previous season, a player was granted permission to play up an age group, that player may elect to do the same the following season.

 Exceptions are at the discretion of the grading committee and in consultation with the players and their parents.

 Each player being graded is to be individually assessed in accordance with the Grading Criteria.
 All grading is to be based on the Football NSW curriculum where possible and can be found at http://www.footballnsw.com.au.